System Administration

 Phishing Club - Export company action

-Access organization-specific data exports through the Actions menu for individual companies, enabling targeted data extraction while maintaining proper data isolation and privacy controls.
+Access organization-specific data exports through the Actions menu for individual companies, enabling data extraction while maintaining data isolation and privacy controls.

 Creating New Organizations